orsonteodoro/gcf2/README.md

 flags with conditionally installed packages.
 This step may be integrated in step 12 in regular intervals if possible.

-Steps 20-21 are optional for removal of CFI_DEBUG mode, but makes the build more production ready.
+Steps 20-21 are optional for disablement of GCF_CFI_DEBUG mode, but makes the build more production ready.
 Disabling CFI debug can make it difficult to determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.
 Also remove the test USE flag and test FEATURES from make.conf.
-It is required that the test USE and test FEATURE flags be removed to prevent the possibility of dangerous fuzzed libs in the final image.
+It is required that the test USE and test FEATURE flags be removed to prevent the possibility of dangerous fuzzed libs or unusable fuzzed libs in the final image.

 ### Coverage